-With the PSU's consent, the AISP can access account data covering any period of time going back, provided that the information is available to the PSU online and the AISP does not request more data then they need to support their service proposition.
-SCA must be performed prior to the AISP's first access and subsequently re-performed at least every 90 days (where the ASPSP is applying the Art.
-10 exemption) or otherwise where required by the ASPSP.
+With the PSU's consent, the AISP can access account information covering any period of time going back, provided that the information is available to the PSUin their direct channels and the AISP does not request more account information then they need to support their service proposition.
+Article 10 requires SCA to be performed by the ASPSP prior to the AISP's first access and subsequently re-performed at least every 90 days (where the ASPSP is applying the Article 10 exemption) or otherwise where required by the ASPSP.

-For example, let's say the PSU (on 14 January 2018) consents to AISP1 accessing the last three years' of account information (i.e. from 15 January 2015-14 January 2018) from ASPSP2 with the consent validity lasting until 31 December 2018.
-ASPSP2 offers AISP1 three years of account information in the first access request after SCA has been performed.
-If ASPSP2 is applying the Art.
-10 exemption, AISP1 can then continue to access either or both of the account balance and/or the last 90 days' payment transactions without SCA having to be performed again until 14 April 2018.
-However, SCA will have to be performed:
+For example, let's say the PSU (on 14 September 2019) consents to AISP1 accessing the last three years' of account information (i.e. from 15 September 2016 - 14 September 2019) from ASPSP2 with the consent validity lasting until 14 September 2020.
+If ASPSP2 is applying the Article 10 exemption, AISP1 can then continue to access either or both of the account balance and/or the last 90 days' of executed payment transactions without SCA having to be performed again until 13 December 2019, when the 90 day period expires, unless otherwise where required by the ASPSP.